 10. Advanced how-to video

-If your product has advanced features, you can create a how-to video that goes beyond the basics of your product.
-Other how-to video ideas including highlighting specific problems or paint points that your product solves, as well as how your product fits into the larger landscape of your industry.
+If your product has advanced features (like our video editor does), you can create a how-to video that goes beyond the basics of your product.
+Other how-to video ideas including highlighting specific problems or pain points that your product solves, as well as how your product fits into the larger landscape of your industry.

 Share this video content with existing customers and also use it as marketing content in the middle or bottom of your sales funnel.